 Older relatives might be counting the cost of giving out hongbao (it can’t be too small or they might lose face), especially those who are suffering financially thanks to the pandemic.

-Newlyweds worry about older folks pushing them to have babies; singletons like me dread listening to lectures on getting married and settling down.
+Newlyweds worry about older folks pushing them to have babies; and even though I’m attached, I still dread listening to lectures on getting married and settling down.